Watcher Alerts

 The following settings appear in the UI after the upgrade to the DMF 8.6.* version:

-Figure 16.
+Figure 14.
 Upgraded SMTP Setting

 Troubleshooting

-When Apply & Test, do not send an email to the designated recipients, verify the recipient email addresses are comma-separated and spelled correctly.
+When Apply & Test, do not send an email to the designated recipients; verify the recipient email addresses are comma-separated and spelled correctly.
 If it still doesn’t work, verify the designated Kibana email connector matches the name of an existing Kibana email connector.
 Test that connector by navigating to Stack Management > Rules and Connectors > Connectors, selecting the connector's name, and sending a test email in the Test tab.

-Using TACACS+ and RADIUS to Control Access to the Arista Analytics CLI
+TACACS+ and RADIUS Control

 This appendix describes using TACACS+ and RADIUS servers to control administrative access to the Analytics Node.